 Sure, this can be the case for some, but like most Thai islands, they just keep on surprising you with new hidden gems.
 Koh Phi Phi still continues to do this!

 Nui beach is the hidden gem you don’t want to tell anyone about, but you just can’t resist sharing.

 The secret continues with the underwater world that has made Nui bay its home.
 Slowly, whispers are spreading news of Nui being a snorkelling and diving haven, with Camel rock being the star of the show.

-To reach this gem you can hop on a longtail boat from Loh Dalam, a few minutes away for around 500 baht, or hire a kayak which will take you around 30 minutes to reach the bay.
+To reach this gem from Koh Phi Phi, you can hop on a longtail boat from Loh Dalam, a few minutes away for around 500 baht, or hire a kayak which will take you around 30 minutes to reach the bay.

 Long Beach isn’t only a great area to stay in on Koh Phi Phi, it also offers a stunning stretch of powder white sand that slopes into the perfect aqua blue ocean.